MicrosoftDocs/well-architected/well-architected/reliability/monitoring-alerting-strategy.md

 ### Monitor applications

 - Create health probes or [check functions](/azure/architecture/patterns/health-endpoint-monitoring) and run them regularly from outside the application.
-Ensure that you test from multiple locations that are geographically close to your customers.
+Ensure that you test from multiple locations that are geographically closed to your customers.

 - Log data while the application runs in the production environment.
 You need sufficient information to diagnose the cause of issues in the production state.